ziehro/DataSciencePortfolio-Chris-Ziehr/README.md

 # Chris Ziehr's Data Science Portfolio

 Welcome to my Data Science portfolio!
 This repository showcases a selection of projects I've worked on, demonstrating my skills in data analysis, visualization, and interpretation.
 Each project is contained within its own directory and includes a detailed README with an overview of the project, methodologies employed, key findings, and visualizations.

+# Skills

+Fluency in many applications, languages and libraries including -Java
+-Python
+-

 ## Projects Overview